Back to Work

 The raw data coded into first user observation sheet was processed again through a detailed overarching system that captured broad overviews.
 We triaged observations based on a Severity Scale.

-Activation Gap
+Activation gap

 Summary